Great Budworth: Flora and fauna

+Landmarks

 The Grade I listed St Mary and All Saints Church is in the village.
 Arley Hall, a historic house, is nearby.
 Also of note in the area are the George and Dragon and Cock o' Budworth public houses, 54–57 High Street, Dene Cottages, Goldmine House and Belmont Hall.

 St Mary and All Saints' Church

 St Mary and All Saints' Church is recorded in the National Heritage List for England as a designated Grade I listed building.
 It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Chester and the deanery of Great Budworth.
 Clifton-Taylor includes it in his list of best English parish churches.
 Richards describes it as "one of the finest examples of ecclesiastical architecture remaining in Cheshire".
 The architectural historian Nikolaus Pevsner considered it to be "one of the most satisfactory Perpendicular churches in Cheshire".
 In the north chapel is a memorial to Sir Peter Leicester, the 17th-century historian, and in the Warburton Chapel is the alabaster effigy of Sir John Warburton who died in 1575.
 In the north chapel is an organ designed by Samuel Renn, installed in 1839.